There are different types of antihistamines, and some are better than others depending on your age, health, and other medications you take.

 New formulations have fewer side effects, but you still need to be cautious

 So-called “second-generation” antihistamines have fewer side effects and can be taken fewer times during the day.
 Again, ask your pharmacist to help you compare products.
-Ingredients in these products include loratadine, cetirizine and fexofenadine.2 In the pharmacy, the brand names include Claritin, Zyrtec and Allegra.2
+Ingredients in these products that may cause side effects include loratadine, cetirizine, levocetirizine, and fexofenadine.
+In the pharmacy, the brand names include Claritin, Alavert, Zyrtec, Xyzal, and Allegra.

 There is still a potential for negative effects with certain illnesses.
-Talk to your doctor before taking a second-generation antihistamine if you have kidney or liver disease.2
+Talk to your doctor before taking a second-generation antihistamine if you have kidney or liver disease.

-Medicines that treat multiple cold, flu and allergy symptoms include these second-generation antihistamines.
+Medicines that treat a combination of cold, flu and allergy symptoms include these second-generation antihistamines.
+Some brand names for combination allergy medicines include Zyrtec-D, Allegra-D, Benadryl Allergy Plus, Claritin-D, and Actifed.
 When possible, only take medicines that treat your current symptoms.

 Ask your doctor and the pharmacist

-You should always consult your doctor before taking a new medication.
+You should always consult your doctor for medical advice before taking a new medication.
+Pharmacists are also trained to assist you regarding medications.
 Ask about potential side effects and interactions with drugs you already take.
 See if there are alternatives that would be better for you, and only take the medication as directed.

 If you have additional questions at the pharmacy, the pharmacist can help you read labels, compare products and make recommendations.